welaika/weBackup/README.md

 ## Backup Script

 ### Using rdiff-backup create backup of remote host in local folder, of a local folder in another local folder or mount a remote folder using sshfs and back it up.
-For the last one OpenSSH-server needed on the remote machine.

 INSTALL